 Here are some side-by-side screengrabs from the real Wick vs Dick.

 Our team filmed John Dick on 2 cameras, an ARRI Alexa Mini, and a RED Komodo.
 All of the Steadicam shots were on Komodo.
 The scenes on dolly and tripod were on Alexa Mini.
 Our cinematographers filmed with one of our favorite sets of lenses the Atlas Orion Anamorphic cinema lenses.
 For lighting, we used a lot of Aputure RGB lights to add color (including the p300c and p600c).
 The crew lit with tungsten lights too, like ARRI 650s and Source 4 Leko 750s to shape the light.

 The Film Jams crew put together a behind-the-scenes look at how we filmed John Dick, our parody film trailer.
 Make sure ask us any questions on Youtube where we always respond to every comment.
-The BTS video will show how we used the LED wall and virtual production technology to capture iconic John Wick locations, the stunt and fight choreography, and interviews with the crew.
-Should be fun!
+The BTS video shows how we used the LED wall and virtual production technology to capture iconic John Wick locations, the stunt and fight choreography, and interviews with the crew.
+Not too shabby, Charon!

 Let us know, and make sure to check us out on YouTube for new Vids every week HERE!